mihrilp/filmophile/README.md

 ## Filmophile
-This is a [Next.js](https://nextjs.org/) project about movies, Tv Shows etc. with using [TMDB API](https://developers.themoviedb.org/3).
+Filmophile is a web application where you can get information about movies series and actors.
+Builded with Nextjs and Typescript and used [TMDB API](https://developers.themoviedb.org/3).
 <br>
 <br>